 6 x 60 minute episodes

-A series of six effective and concise horror/mystery stories commissioned by ATV from producer Nicholas Palmer and writer Nigel Kneale (creator of Quatermass) transmitted on Saturday nights.
+This series of six effective and concise horror/mystery stories commissioned by ATV from producer Nicholas Palmer and writer Nigel Kneale (creator of Quatermass) was transmitted on Saturday nights.

-Laden with suspense, drama and a thick vein of black humour, each stand-alone television play was a variation on the theme of civilised man in conflict with the primal, animal side of existence.
+Laden with suspense, drama and a thick vein of black humour, each stand-alone play was based on anthropomorphic terrors.

-Suburban couple Roger (Anthony Bate) and Angie (Elizabeth Sellars) Truscott are held under siege in their secluded home by a pack of frighteningly intelligent rats in the second episode, ‘During Barty’s Party’.
+Suburban couple Roger (Anthony Bate) and Angie (Elizabeth Sellars) Truscott are held under siege in their secluded home (pictured at right) by a pack of frighteningly intelligent rats.

-‘Buddyboy’ had playboy nightclub owner, Dave (Martin Shaw,) buying a derelict dolphinarium, where he and a young woman seem to be haunted by the ghost of Buddy Boy, the former star attraction who was killed in mysterious circumstances a few years ago.
+Playboy nightclub owner, Dave (Martin Shaw,) buys a derelict dolphinarium, where he and Lucy (Pamela Moiseiwitsch) seem to be haunted by the ghost of Buddyboy, a clever dolphin who was the former star attraction until he was killed in mysterious circumstances a few years ago.

-‘What Big Eyes’ featured RSPCA officer Bob Curry (Michael Kitchen) who is horrified when he discovers pet shop owner Leo Raymount (Patrick Magee) has been conducting experiments on a wolf, searching for proof of lycanthropy.
+RSPCA officer Bob Curry (Michael Kitchen, pictured at right) is horrified when he discovers pet shop owner Leo Raymount (Patrick Magee) has been conducting experiments on a wolf, searching for proof of lycanthropy.

-In ‘The Dummy’, washed-up actor Clyde Boyd (Bernard Horsfall) has a nervous breakdown after the collapse of his marriage and believes that he really is the movie monster that he has been hired to play.
+Washed-up actor Clyde Boyd (Bernard Horsfall) has a nervous breakdown after the collapse of his marriage and believes that he really is the 9ft movie monster that he has been hired to play.